 ●JULIEN MacDONALD (1971-) If it’s High Camp you’re after, nobody does it like the Welsh.
 You expect screaming queenery in the fashion industry but Merthyr’s MacDonald, whose haute couture frocks hang on the likes of Naomi Campbell and Paris Hilton, has ratcheted it up to new altitudes.

-●NIGEL OWENS (1971-) As the only openly gay rugby union referee, indeed the only openly gay referee operating internationally in any sport, Llanelli lad Owens inspires and emboldens unsure young gays globally.
+●NIGEL OWENS (1971-) As the only openly gay rugby union referee, indeed the only openly gay referee operating internationally in any sport, Mynyddcerrig-born Owens inspired and emboldened unsure young gays globally.
 Since retiring as a ref he has concentrated on TV work.

 ●GARETH THOMAS (1974-) Scratch a macho man and you often find a gay man underneath – when you’re trying to keep the lid on, trad manliness consoles and justifies.
 What better smokescreen than brutal contact sport rugby union: you can stick your head up another bloke’s arse with impunity!
 So when the ex-captain of Wales, with 100 caps and 41 tries, came out in 2009 the reaction in Wales was a universal “I could have told you that years ago” followed by a “so what?”
-As the first openly gay professional male athlete in a team sport, ‘Alfie’ has travelled from the deepest recesses of the closet to Pink Role Model and HIV Hero at the head of the Gay Pride march and become yet another Welshman to invent a gay archetype for his era: the grotesquely over-muscled and over-tattooed single-issue Iron Man crybaby.
+As the first openly gay professional male athlete in a team sport, ‘Alfie’ has travelled from the deepest recesses of the closet to Pink Role Model and HIV Hero at the head of the Pride march.
+Here’s yet another Welsh person to invent a gay archetype: the grotesquely over-muscled and over-tattooed single-issue Iron Man sharing far too much information.